hct1991/Getupandgitit/README.md

-# Getupandgitit
+# Gitupandgitit
-Time to get up and Git It
+Time to Git up and Git It